 Additionally, Procurement Services has conducted outreach to various contractor associations that support COBID certified firms to notify and inform potential contractors that the City is in the process of implementing this model.
-Procurement Services, with help from Gordian Group, has conducted specific trainings for firms that have expressed interest in responding to this solicitation and perform asphalt repair and concrete work.
+Procurement Services, with help from Gordian Group, has conducted specific trainings for firms that have expressed interest in responding to this solicitation and perform asphalt paving and repair as well as concrete work.
 The list of interested firms continues to grow and Procurement Services will conduct a couple more trainings to ensure that interested COBID certified contractors are comfortable responding to the solicitation and administering the contract, if awarded.